 The lifespan of Border Collies is relatively long, and they can live up to 10 to 17 years.
-The leading causes of death for the Border Collies are cancer, old age, and cerebrovascular disease.
+The leading causes of death for Border Collies are cancer, old age, and cerebrovascular disease.

-Some common health conditions of Border Collies such as Hip dysplasia, Collie Eye, Epilepsy, Hypothyroidism, Progressive Retinal Atrophy (PRA), and Trapped Neutrophil Syndrome (TNS) are known to reducing the life expectancy of Border Collies.
+Some common health conditions of Border Collies such as Hip dysplasia, Collie Eye, Epilepsy, Hypothyroidism, Progressive Retinal Atrophy (PRA), and Trapped Neutrophil Syndrome (TNS) are known to reduce the life expectancy of Border Collies.